Bringing online lessons to life with Canon livestreaming cameras

 "The core of the issue is how to hold the attention of the people who are learning from you," she explains.
 "Drama and documentary makers combine different shots, audio, images and music.
 If you're going to deliver more widely through online teaching, you have to make the effort to hold the audience's attention because you don't have the subtleties of body language that you have in a classroom.
 By using these cameras, you can replicate that, and that's why they are so good."

-A technician wearing white gloves cleans the sensor of a Canon camera.
+A technician wearing purple gloves works on the circuitry of a Canon camera on a table.

 Do you own Canon kit?

-Register your kit to access free expert advice, equipment servicing, inspirational events and exclusive special offers with Canon Professional Services.
+Register your kit to access expert advice, equipment servicing, inspirational events and exclusive special offers with Canon Professional Services.

 A woman in a green cardigan sitting in a lecture hall.